 2. Party-list MP ballot (pink).

-The constitutional amendment referendum (yellow ballot) allows out-of-area voting only if the voter is in a different province from their registered residence.
-Nationwide voting will occur on Sunday, 8 February 2026.
-The yellow ballot asks: “Do you agree that a new constitution should be adopted?”
-Voters may mark agree, disagree, or abstain by selecting the appropriate box.
+The referendum on constitutional amendments (yellow ballot) allows out-of-district voting but only in a province different from the voter’s registered domicile.
+Voting will be nationwide and simultaneous on Sunday, 8 February 2026.
+The yellow ballot poses the question: “Do you agree that there should be a new constitution?”
+Voters can mark agree, disagree, or no opinion if they choose not to express a view.

-Voters can enter their 13-digit ID number and verify registration through two channels:
+Voters can enter their 13-digit ID number to verify their registration through two channels:

 1. Check MP election voting rights on the Department of Provincial Administration website.Click here.